Community highlight: Melanie Sumner

 We accept that, as a baseline, accessibility is a civil right.
 That's not up for discussion.

 What we discuss is: What can we implement?
 When?
 How do we make it?
-How do we teach this and make it backwards compatible?
+How do we teach this and make it backward compatible?
 How do we help developers provide accessibility support without a huge extra feature that they have to build or plan for?

 Alexandra: Accessibility is a civil right.
 That gives me chills!
 It should just be a thing we all know as truth.